invertase/rdash-angular/README.md

 ##### Widgets

 A widget is essentially a white container box with some styling, that will expand 100% of it's parent container.
-To seperate these out, I suggest putting them inside a bootstrap grid item, e.g:
+To separate these out, I suggest putting them inside a bootstrap grid item, e.g:

 ```HTML
 <div class="col-lg-3">